BlackScorp/guestbook/article.md

 }
 ```

-interfaces are nice to define what methods we expect, but need to create classes and fill the methods with logic, for the test purpose we going to implement mock classes
+Interfaces are nice to define what methods we expect, but we need to create classes and fill the methods with logic.
+So, for test purposes, we will implement mock classes.

 ```php
 //mock/Repository/MockEntryRepository.php